SM-Mobile-Application-Club/To-Do-List-App/README.md

 # To-Do-List-App
-Sample To Do List app for educational purposes
+sample To Do List app for educational purposes

+Progresses as we progress through android development